leviceccato/footpath/README.md

 # Lacy

-A tool to help with viewing SVG symbols.
+A tool to help with editing, viewing and optimising SVGs.

 ## Usage